sivamani2004/Medical-SQL-RAG-Agent---Automated-Appointment-Booking/README.md

 1. The last code cell of hospital_agent.ipynb file is the main function.
 2. Run the main function to start the chatbot.

+### 8. Interactive UI with Streamlit (optional)

+Refer the **streamlit** directory in this repository that contains readme.txt file which clearly helps with the setup of streamlit chatbot application.

 -----